skygrip/skygrip.github.io/pages/about.md

 I have achieved GIAC certifications GSEC, GCIH, GCIA, GCFA, with challenge coins won in SANS FOR508, SEC503, and SEC401.

-I am currently looking for Job opportunities in Sydney, Australia.
-If you are interested in learning more on what i can bring to your security team, send me an email.

 You can contact me at the following:

 ![Contact Me](/assets/img/Pages/AboutCaptcha.png)